TypeStrong/typedoc/site/tags/module.md

 The TSDoc specified [`@packageDocumentation`](packageDocumentation.md) tag can also be used to mark a comment as referring to the file, but cannot be used to rename the module.

+> [!note]
-**NOTE:** A comment block where the `@module` tag is used must be the first comment in the file.
+> A comment block where the `@module` tag is used must be the first comment in the file.
-Therefore, it is recommended to place it at the top of the file before any import statements.
+> Therefore, it is recommended to place it at the top of the file before any import statements.

 ## Example